-One of the most interesting and commercially important findings regarding UV light is the effect on the production of anthocyanin, which gives the deep red pigmentation in red lettuce cultivars and similar coloured plants.
+One of the most interesting and commercially important findings regarding UV light is the effect on the production of anthocyanin, which gives the deep red pigmentation in red lettuce cultivars and similar colored plants.

-It has been found that red lettuce (Lollo rosso) grown under greenhouse films that transmit UV light (transparent above 280nm) had eight times more anthocyanin content, and hence a significantly deeper red colour than those grown under UV-blocking greenhouse films.
+It has been found that red lettuce (Lollo rosso) grown under greenhouse films that transmit UV light (transparent above 280nm) had eight times more anthocyanin content, and hence a significantly deeper red color than those grown under UV-blocking greenhouse films.
 It was also found that total red pigmentation was highest in lettuce when both UV-A and UV-B wavelengths were provided together rather than when just UV-A was provided on its own.

 Anthocyanin production in many plants has also been found to be stimulated and increased when UV light was supplemented with use of lamps producing short wavelengths in the UV region.
-Some studies have reported that other compounds such as beta carotene, which gives the orange colour in fruits and vegetables, is also stimulated by UV light.
+Some studies have reported that other compounds such as beta carotene, which gives the orange color in fruits and vegetables, is also stimulated by UV light.

 Plants produce these antioxidants to protect themselves from the negative effects of shortwave light exposure.
-For producers of red lettuce and other salad plants where a strong pigmentation is essential for marketability, this is an important finding as the penetration of UV (both as UV-A and UV-B) light down to the crop is likely to be just as essential as the initial selection of highly coloured cultivars to maintain anthocyanin levels.
+For producers of red lettuce and other salad plants where a strong pigmentation is essential for marketability, this is an important finding as the penetration of UV (both as UV-A and UV-B) light down to the crop is likely to be just as essential as the initial selection of highly colored cultivars to maintain anthocyanin levels.

 Overall higher levels of secondary metabolites are produced under UV and it is thought that when both UV-A and UV-B wavelengths are present, plants accumulate secondary products that protect them from damage to the photosynthetic systems.